 Users subscribed to Acquia cannot have any type of autoresponder functionality enabled.
 Autoresponders have the potential to create endless communication loops (in which two or more systems repeatedly send automated emails to one another) which can affect Acquia’s ability to respond in a timely manner regarding your issue.
 Since many types of systems can use autoresponders, this functionality includes, but is not limited to, the following:

 Acquia reserves the right to suspend any user account causing communication loops.

 If you have your own ticketing system that is capable of creating tickets by email and you add your ticketing system’s email address as a contact for your subscription, Acquia’s ticketing system may then create reciprocal tickets in your system.
 This can create a communication loop in which both systems repeatedly send automated emails to one another, which can interfere with Acquia’s ticketing workflow, and may result in responses to tickets being lost or missed.
 To prevent this from happening, remove your ticketing system’s contact email from your subscription.

 When filing a ticket, the ticketing system will require you to choose an existing subscription.

-For example, the Drupal account created during installation (UID 1) has all permissions by default, so failing to secure this account may result in potential security risks.
-To protect against this, you may block UID 1 from accessing your website, but doing so could prevent Acquia Support from accessing your website to troubleshoot issues.
+For example, the Drupal account created during installation (UID 1) has all permissions by default, so failing to secure the account may result in potential security risks.
+To protect against this, you may block UID 1 from accessing your website, but doing so could prevent Acquia from accessing your website to troubleshoot issues.

-- Remove the block to UID 1 and use other restriction methods instead.
+Remove the block to UID 1 and use other restriction methods instead.
 For more information, see Website access restriction methods.

 access your website.
-Do not share this username and password in a Support ticket; instead, add the credentials to a file in the
+Do not share this username and password in a ticket;